 If the fee sounds like a lot of money for the amount of time you will be spending there, and when considering the level of accommodation and transport, it probably is.

 Again, I must reiterate: read around and gather the experiences of others.

 Do your research and compare fees, perks and the percentage of your participation fee that actually goes to the cause at hand.

 It’s important to determine if your money is being well spent.
 Be sure to research charity watchdog sites, which can clue users into dubious practices by non profits and other do-good organizations.

 Above all, volunteering should be ethical, for the volunteer and those being helped by the charity or organization.
 If it is solely a money-making venture for the owners or board members then stay well away.

 7 Tips to Avoid Major Disappointment

 It does happen.
-People make a bad choice and end up having a bad experience.
+People make a bad volunteering choice and end up having a bad experience.

 So before you make a decision, consider these things: